sapienzaapps/seismocloud-sensor-nodemcu/Arduino.md

 3. Place `FIRMWARE.BIN` into SD-card
 4. Insert SD-card into Arduino Uno and power on.
 5. Open SeismoCloud app, connect to the same network of the board and register your device.
 Enjoy!

+# How to build Arduino code

+If you want to build Arduino code yourself, you need to use PetitFS version bundled with this repo (just place into `~/Arduino/libraries/`), and modify/fix EthernetClient class (in Arduino_IDE_folder/libraries/Ethernet/src/EthernetClient.cpp) adding these two lines to class constructor:

+	randomSeed(analogRead(0));
+	_srcport = 1024 + random(1, 60000);

+Note: this issue still present into arduino ide v1.8.1 - see https://github.com/arduino-libraries/Ethernet/issues/10

+Please note that if you use `avr_boot` bootloader (Step 1) you won't be able to see debug strings nor upload sketch thru USB (see above to reverse bootloader flash).
+Also, to enable debugs you need to modify constants into `common.h`